-Summer 2020 is ostensibly the time for rosé wine.
-From our first cautious outings to the park mid-lockdown, to our socially distanced pub visits now, everywhere you look, people are drinking it.
+Summer 2022 is ostensibly the time for rosé wine.
+From park picnics and bottomless brunches, to mid-week pub hangs, everywhere you look, people are drinking it.
 If you thought rosé wine might be 'over' after the popularity it's experienced in recent summers, we are happy to inform you that you were wrong.
-Even Kylie Minogue's launched rosé wine number two (it's from Provence and it's delicious by the way).

 So how to make sure your rosé is good before you buy?
 I've been burned far too many times to attempt to purchase any old bottle in the supermarket.
 I thought, for instance, you could rely on a pale or more expensive rosé to be delicious but have since found out the hard way that's not always the case.